-Burning heather, and in some cases grass, can be a useful management tool.
-By increasing grazing value it can be used to divert grazing from elsewhere as well as rejuvenating habitats.
+Burning or cutting heather, and in some cases grass, can be a useful management tool.

-Muirburn needs careful planning and control as if burning is too frequent, with large fires or in inappropriate locations such as peat bogs, it can damage the moorland habitat to the detriment of the agricultural and natural interests.
+Muirburn needs careful planning and control as if burning is too frequent, with large fires or in inappropriate locations such as on peatland, it can damage the moorland habitat to the detriment of the agricultural and natural interests.
+Areas should not be burned more frequently than once every 10 years.